nilotpal-basu/nilotpal-basu/README.md

 <h3 align='center'><strong> About me</strong></h3>

 - 👨‍💻 I am currently studying B.Tech in CSE at Kalinga Institute Of Industrial Technology
-- 📚 Every day I keep learning about Frontend and Backend technologies 😅
+- 📚 Every day I keep learning about programming 😅
 - 💪🏼 New objectives: Learn more and not stop developing ideas.
 - ⚡ Curious data: I love to play Games.